 Jack Pine is monoecious, So both male(pollen-bearing) and female(seed-bearing) cones are found on the same tree.
 The cones are curved at the tip, the cone is about 3-5 cm long.
 The young cone is yellowish-green and smooth after drying out and it turns dark brown.

 The cones are sealed by a resinous bond.
 It opens at high temperatures (49 to 60 ° C).
-This heat is usually provided by fire Sometimes it opens naturally.
+This heat is usually provided by the fire.
+Sometimes it opens naturally.

 Jack Pine Bark